RamtinRassoli/local-kube-playground/README.md

           readOnly: true
 ```

-Now the history server is running and can show all the logs that are stored in the PVC we defined.
+The history server should be running and able to show all the logs that are stored in the PersistentVolume the PVC defined.
 The only thing left is to make the new spark jobs store their logs in the same shared volume.
 So make sure all your spark applications have event logging enabled and at the correct path:
 ```yaml
   sparkConf:
     "spark.eventLog.enabled": "true"